-Not surprisingly the biggest fish eaters in Germany are in the northern states – Hamburg, Sachsen, Schleswig-Holstein, Berlin, Brandenburg and Bremen.
+Not surprisingly the biggest fish eaters in Germany are in the northern states: Hamburg, Sachsen, Schleswig-Holstein, Berlin, Brandenburg and Bremen.
 Fish features heavily in Northern German cuisine, particularly herring.
 Once considered a poor man’s food, herring are a gourmet delight to rich and poor alike today.
-Their popularity began in the 12th century and indeed The Hanseatic towns of Bremen, Lübeck and Hamburg have the humble herring to thank for the fortunes amassed during the Hanseatic League’s heyday in the 12th century and its initial rise to power.
+Their popularity began in the twelfth century and the Hanseatic towns of Bremen, Lübeck and Hamburg have the humble herring to thank for the Hanseatic League’s initial rise to power and the fortunes amassed during that period.
 Fishermen in the town of Lübeck had easy access to herring spawning grounds off the Swedish peninsula; however, the lack of refrigeration at that time was problematic in keeping the fish fresh.
 Hamburg, on the other hand, had access to the salt mines in nearby Kiel, thus was able to provide its neighbor with the ability to dry and salt the herring and keep it preserved.
 The herring industry provided a great source of wealth to the League and indeed the herring is one of its symbols.

 To the north of Kiel, the Bay of Eckernförde is famous for its sprats (Sprotten), which are a member of the herring family.
 These small silvery fish are smoked using a process involving beech log fires and the addition of alder and oak wood gives the fish a golden shimmer.
 While smoked whole, most people tend to eat everything except the head.
 Less squeamish sprat fans eat the entire fish with head and tail (“mit Kopp un Steert.”)
 Smoked sprats earned the name “Kieler Sprotten” because they were packed and dispatched from the railway station in Kiel.
 Today, sprats may only bear the name “echte Kieler Sprotten” if they are produced within the bay of Kiel (Kieler Bucht).
 Kieler Sprotten are traditionally packed in wooden cases, but are also canned.
 You can buy fresh Kiel sprats straight from the boat.